junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 *I don't know.* Cas is deeply worried, making a mental move as if he's about to leave Dean's body.

-*Hell no, you don't jump the car when it's racing out of control.* Dean keeps his hold on Cas steady, mentally and physically. *You buckle up for hell of a roller coaster trip, alright?
+*Hell no, you don't jump the car when it's racing out of control.* Dean keeps his hold on Cas steady, mentally and physically. *You buckle up for hell of a roller coaster trip, you hear me?
 We sail through the storm, together.* Dean huffs, pressing his hands on the body harder.
 By the ways the light and power and electricity pouring out, he knows as a fact, whatever is coming, he would need a steady hold to not fall.
 Especially when there is someone else on the passenger seat.

 <br>